 The scholar, Ibn al-Qayyim gave a detailed answer to this question, mentioning the practices of those who have embarked upon that path along with their various viewpoints and evidences and then stating his opinion about which of them is nearest to the truth and most correct.
 He wrote:

 “Worshippers have four views regarding the worship which is most beneficial and worthy of preference:

-They argue that individual worship is limited to the worshipper while assisting someone for the acceptance of Allah is a form of worship that benefits both the worshipper and his recipient.
+They argue that individual worship is limited to the worshiper while assisting someone for the acceptance of Allah is a form of worship that benefits both the worshiper and his recipient.
 And that is why the scholar is far superior to one who spends all his time in prayer, fasting and mention of Allah.

 The priority of the moment might be serving a guest or fulfilling the right of the spouse, parents or children.
 Before dawn it could be prayer, recitation of the Qur’an, supplication or seeking Allah’s forgiveness.
 During the day it could be guiding or teaching someone, assisting or aiding someone, condoling or encouraging someone, visiting a patient or joining a funeral.
 Such matters should not be postponed and take precedent over one’s usual voluntary prayers, fasts and Qur’an recitation.

 There are even priorities within an act of worship; for instance, the best when reading or reciting the Qur’an is concentration, exerting effort to understand and determination to apply it to one’s own life.
 Thus, the best worship at every moment is that which would be most pleasing to Allah in a given circumstance and its performance in the way most pleasing to Allah.
 [Also read: The Dignified Islamic Character Guide]